 - Prolonged display of annoyance and aggression towards parents or other family members

 - Change in attitude

 - Open defiance even when outdoors or deliberately doing things asked not to be done

-- Having no qualms about indulging in risky behavior activities like tobacco usage and alcohol consumption
+- Having no qualms about indulging in risky behavior activities like tobacco usage and other life-controlling issues

 Normal Teen Behaviors